Anti-Dumping Duty in the UK: What It Is and Which Products Are Affected

 A Worked Example

-Worked example — steel tubes from China (with anti-dumping duty)
+Worked example — optical fibre cable from China (with anti-dumping duty)

 Goods value: £5,000